 But finding the right technical co-founder is challenging.
 Whether starting up a new business comes naturally to you or not, having someone by your side can have a huge difference in making the company successful.

 With this guide, we would like to give you a few ideas on what to look for in the right cofounder, and how to go about finding them.
 Hopefully, you will be able to find the right person for your team with this guide.

-At least one founder focus purely on the business side of things, and in that case, a technical co-founder becomes a necessity.
+Ideally one founder should focus purely on the business side of things, and in that case, a technical co-founder becomes a necessity.
 You need someone who can take on the role of CTO and handle product development and engineering while you focus on business strategy and growth.

 In addition, for any tech startup, having a technical co-founder on the team is a must-have for investors.
 This is because investors prefer that the team have at least one core member who can handle the technical aspect of things with a deep understanding of the workings of the product.
 This founder is the core team’s inside man on all things tech: hiring, development, strategy and maintenance.
 In addition, of course, to the stability and additional perspective such a teammate can bring.

 The role varies depending on your company environment, how mature your company is, and the resources you have at your disposal.
 In early stage startups, the technical co-founder is responsible for the actual product development itself, which will include a lot of hands-on programming as well.